Data Ethics + Society

-Data Ethics and Society will be the first program of its kind to both magnify the Institute’s influence and signal UM’s commitment to integrate ethical, legal and social issues into its most innovative scientific and pedagogic initiatives.
+Data Ethics and Society will be the first program of its kind to both magnify IDSC’s influence and signal UM’s commitment to integrate ethical, legal, and social issues into its most innovative scientific and pedagogic initiatives.

 Kenneth W. Goodman, PhD, FACMI, FACE